athshean/starlit-archive/.campaign/adventures/blackbriar/blackbriar-wood.md

 ### Encounter 1

 - The merchant selling wares has a pouch on the table that bears the insignia of the Listeners.
-  As he is confronted, he reveals that he found the pouch hidden beneath some stones on the riverbank as he was coming here.
+  When he is confronted, he reveals that he found the pouch hidden beneath some stones on the riverbank as he was coming here.
   He thought he could sell the trinkets and enjoy a small windfall.
 - Upon being told about the murder, he gives back the items:
   - Wayfinder x 1